PixelsCamp/talks/a-startup-tutorial_tiago-farto.md

 -----------

 I am awesome!
 Because several girls on tinder said so.
 I'll elaborate on that later... maybe I could even submit a talk... hmm.
 Dropped out of college.
 Twice.
-Worked on that said startup, and now I am developing software for television.
+Worked on that said startup, and now I am developing software for television (TV channel, not firmware).
 Yada yada yada.

 Links
 -----